SEND & Inclusion

 Or to our SEND team:

-Elizabeth.turner@elmhurst.newham.sch.uk (AHT – SEND Y3)
+Elizabeth Turner elizabeth.turner@elmhurst.newham.sch.uk (Assistant Headteacher – SEND Y3)

-Rosie.gillett@elmhurst.newham.sch.uk (SEND teacher – Y4,5,6)
+Rosie Baron rosie.gillet@elmhurst.newham.sch.uk (SEND teacher – YR,5,6)

 Early intervention

 We carefully track pupils from an early stage, in order that any needs are identified as quickly as possible.
-Any children who are falling behind are given a series of 1:1 individual ‘catch up’ or ‘keep up’ sessions in maths and or English every day.
+Any children who are falling behind are given a series of 1:1 individual ‘catch up’ or ‘keep up’ sessions in Maths and or English every day.
 Children are also offered tuition after school or on a Saturday morning.

 Any children causing concern are discussed at a senior leadership level with the AHT inclusion/SENCO and the leadership team discuss individual children in order to decide on the right course of action to support their needs.